akhanaton/polkadot-k8s-operator/README.md

 ### Default configuration

-* Metrics functionality is active
+* Metrics functionality is not active by default, you have to explicitly activate it by setting the parameter isMetricsSupportActive to "true"
 * Each Pod Service provide access to the metrics:
     * at port 8000
     * at /metrics endpoint